mwdruz/stocklike/doc/user stories.md

 Story A:
-as a gui user I want to be able to enter product name and be presented with a price histogram of all currently available offers.
+as a gui user I want to be able to enter product name and be presented with an offer histogram of all currently available offers.

 Story B: